dorksquith/go/README.md

 ```
 git clone https://github.com/SussexMPhys2016/go
 ```
-   * Add an image of your choice to the repository : you'll need to either use the browser or use commands like git add push, committ
+   * Add an image of your choice to the repository : you'll need to either use the browser or use commands like git add push, commit

+   * Have a look at this: http://scikit-learn.org/stable/auto_examples/classification/plot_digits_classification.html
+   * Make a gantt chart for the year!